seisatsu/Tsunagari/doc/sphinx/chapter_3.rst

 * "loop": (**OPTIONAL**) The looping area setting.
 Use "x" for a horizontal loop, "y" for a vertical loop, or "xy" for a full loop.
 * "color_overlay": (**OPTIONAL**) Overlay a color onto the entire screen inside this area.
 Uses format "r,g,b,alpha".

 The "intro_music" and "main_music" properties are persistent across all areas until redefined in the map properties of another area.
 In other words, any area without these properties will continue playing the music from before.
-Defining either of these properties with no value kills the music.
-A new "intro_music" property replaces the current "main_music".
+Defining either of these properties with no value kills their music.
+A new "intro_music" property will start playing immediately.

 Event script triggers always use one of two formats: